Micropreneurs: All About The Smaller Business Opportunity

 The way micropreneurs run their business is unique.
 While every micropreneur is different, many of them wake up every morning ready to tackle anything that comes their way.
 They’re fully committed and know they must stay productive at all times.

-The typical micropreneur may create a list of all of the tasks they wish to complete in a given day.
-A freelance writer, for example may respond to emails, create proposals, work on a project or two, and send some invoices.
-They don’t have a team that can take some of these off their plate so they are responsible for everything.
+The typical micropreneur may create a list of tasks they wish to complete in a given day.
+A freelance writer, for example may respond to emails, create proposals, work on a project, and send invoices.
+They don’t have a team to handle these tasks, they're are responsible for everything.

 Also, a micropreneur is on the hook for all attracting and retaining their clients.
-So they spend a lot of their time getting their name out there.
+Due to this, they spend a lot of their time getting their name out there.

 Even when they believe they’ve met maximum capacity, they continue to put themselves out there.
-They know that a project can fall through at any time.
-Due to this, they don’t put all of their eggs in one basket.
+They know that a project can fall through at any time, so they focus on building a customer base.

 Entrepreneurs approach their business process differently because they look at the big picture.
 They don’t spend time on small tasks because they have others that can take care of these on their behalf.

-4. These Business Owners Work Well In Small Teams And Alone
+4. These Business Owners Work Well In Small Teams Or Alone

-One of the qualities that differentiates micropreneurs from other business owners is their ability to thrive alone or in small teams.
-They’re highly self-motivated and have no issues staying on top of their everyday responsibilities.
+One of the qualities that sets micropreneurs apart is their ability to thrive alone or in small teams.
+They’re highly motivated and have no issues staying on top of their everyday responsibilities.
 Many of them find great satisfaction in checking items off their to-do list.

-Some small business owners need others to guide them toward the right direction or push them to stay focused.
-Working solo isn’t for them and they prefer to manage and collaborate with a larger team of individuals.
+Some business owners need others to guide them toward the right direction or push them to stay focused.
+The risk of starting a business on their own isn't appealing, and they instead prefer to work with a larger team.

 Micropreneurs, on the other hand, enjoy being on their own or with a smaller team and often prefer it.
-In fact, they find that they are more productive and resourceful when they don’t have others to manage.
+In fact, they find that they are more productive when they don’t have to manage others.
 They work well in quiet environments with minimal distractions.

 Therefore, it’s atypical for a micropreneur to rent or buy a large office space.
-Most micropreneurs get the most done while in the comfort of their own home.
-They have enough self control to complete their everyday tasks without turning on the television, cleaning their house, or doing laundry.
-A large office with many individuals overwhelms rather than motivates them.
+Most micropreneurs get more work done while in the comfort of their own home.
+They have enough self control to complete their everyday tasks without getting distracted.

 There are many traits that are important for budding micropreneurs.
 However, curiosity is one of the most important ones.
-When a micropreneur is curious, they are constantly observing the world that surrounds them.
-This allows them to think of new ideas and opens the door to new opportunities.
+When a micropreneur is curious, they are constantly observing the world that surrounds them and opens the door to new opportunities.

-Curiosity also enables them to ask questions and receive answers that offer new insight and ideas.
 By being curious, micropreneurs can solve problems they may not have known existed otherwise.
-For example, a freelance writer may meet a florist who complains that nobody understands her business enough to write about it well.
+For example, a freelance writer may meet a florist who complains that nobody understands their business enough to write about it.

-So the writer may take the time to familiarize themselves with the ins and outs of owning a flower shop.
+So, the writer will take the time to familiarize themselves with the ins and outs of owning a flower shop.
 Then they may reach out to local florists and offer their writing services.
 If the writer didn’t ask the florist any questions, they may have never known this opportunity was available.

 Ride The New Wave Of Business Ownership

-A micropreneur is an individual who starts and manages a very small type of business.
+The micropreneur definition is fairly simple.
+A micropreneur is an individual who starts a very small type of business operation.
 They aren’t interested in growth and are attracted to the idea of staying small.

-While an entrepreneur hires employees, a micropreneurs works solo or with a few people.
-They handle all of the accounting, payroll, marketing, and other tasks on their own.
+While an entrepreneur hires employees, a micropreneur works solo or with a few people.
+They handle all of the accounting, payroll, content marketing, and other tasks on their own.

 Micropreneurs offer a very niche product or service.
 The following are examples of micropreneurs: